Charting an Intelligence-Connected Highway to Navigate the Security Road Ahead

 We started by building a database in the cloud – a ‘depot’ where we store threats and threat actors – moving them in and out as needed.
 But we knew it wasn’t enough to just collect and connect intelligence.
 We needed an active always-on database that stretched across the entire threat lifecycle – from detection to conducting research, to managing investigations, to assessing each threat.
 One that would not only manage threats but also vulnerabilities – the principals, the people, and the assets security teams protect.

 People and teams are often content with a broken system until they are shown a better way of accomplishing things, which leads to the transformation that follows.
 Many companies have a siloed intelligence infrastructure that feels adequate simply because that’s the way things have always been done.
 But in reality, just like the army discovered in 1919, there’s massive room for improvement.

-For more insights from the 2022 Ontic Summit, take a look at our Resource Library.
+For more insights, take a look at Ontic Resources.